-- Changing trends in evaluation, concept and need of CCE in reference to constructivist classroom. - Preparation of blue print and preparation of different test items in biology, concept of teacher made achievement test, diagnostic and remedial test in biology.
+- Changing trends in evaluation, concept and need of CCE in reference to constructivist and traditional classroom. - Preparation of blue print and constructionpreparation of different test items in biology, concept of teacher made achievement test-in-biology - Preparation of different test items in biology, construction of a, diagnostic and remedial test in biology.

-MODE OF TRANSACTION:Lecture, Discussion, power point presentations, field visits
+suggested MODE OF TRANSACTION: Lecture, Discussion, power point presentations, field visits

-- Preparation of a report on the biology lab of the school, visited by the student during internship. - Preparation of a question bank. - Constructing a diagnostic test. ( topics will be dealt under practicum)
+- Preparation of a report on the biology lab of the school, visited by the student during internship. - Preparation of a question bank. - Constructing a diagnostic test. (\ topics will be dealt under practicum)

-Bremmer, J. Teaching Biology

-Carin, R.A.
-Teaching Science through discovery

-Green, T.L.
-Teaching of Biology in Tropical Secondary Schools Miller, D.F. and Blaydes, G.W.
-Methods and Materials for Teaching Biological Sciences

-UNESCO New Trends in Biology Teaching

-Mangal, S.K.
-Teaching of Biological Sciences, Agra book Depot.

-Sounders The teaching of Gen. Science in Tropical Secondary Press London
+Bremmer, J.Teaching BiologyCarin, R.A.Teaching Science through discoveryGreen, T.L.Teaching of Biology in Tropical Secondary SchoolsMiller, D.F. and Blaydes, G.W.Methods and Materials for Teaching Biological SciencesUNESCONew Trends in Biology TeachingMangal, S.K.Teaching of Biological Sciences, Agra book Depot.SoundersThe teaching of Gen. Science in Tropical Secondary Press London School, Oxford

-School, Oxford